Campaspe Working Dogs – Tully Williams

 Tully Williams has been training dogs since he was twelve years old, and competing in sheep dog trials since he was fifteen.
 He has owned and trained many hundreds of dogs (not counting litters of pups), from various breeders and bloodlines, mostly border collies but including many kelpies.

-He studied for the Advanced Diploma of Applied Science (Farm Management) at Glenormiston Agricultural College, and has spent most of his working life on large station properties handling sheep and cattle.
+He studied for the Advanced Diploma of Applied Science (Farm Management) at Glenormiston Agricultural College, and has spent many years working on large station properties handling sheep and cattle, before a back injury sustained in a fall from a horse while mustering in steep, rocky country put an end to his large scale farming career, but he retains a strong comittment to breeding the “real genius back into the all-round working dog”.

 His main interests are dogs, horses, stock, and farming, and his great passion is working stock off a horse in rough hill country, with a good dog or two.
 The rougher and more broken the country, the bigger the paddocks, the more timber and rocks, the more hills and gullys and creeks, the wilder the stock, and the better the dogs, the more he likes it.

-Tully served 7 years on the council of the Victorian Working Sheep Dog Association (VWSDA), being the youngest member ever to be elected to the council, before retiring in disgust at the direction sheep dog trials have taken, and was on the Open Judging Panel.
-However in the last few years Tully has largely lost interest in sheep dog trials.
+Tully served 7 years on the council of the Victorian Working Sheep Dog Association (VWSDA), being the youngest member ever to be elected to the council as a teenager, and was on the Open Judging Panel, before retiring in disgust at the direction sheep dog trials were taking (and it has continued to worsen since).

 He considers sheep dog trials as they currently stand to be detrimental to the breeding of good dogs.